What is an investigational drug?

 In what phase of testing is BMS-663068?

-BMS-663068 is currently being studied in Phase II clinical trials.
+BMS-663068 is currently being studied in Phase II clinical trials.2

 What have recent studies shown about BMS-663068?

-In an early Phase II study, two different strengths of BMS-663068 were investigated in both treatment-experienced and treatment–naive HIV-infected participants.
-Treatment-experienced participants were required to be off anti-HIV therapy for at least 8 weeks prior to starting BMS-663068.
-Study participants included only those who were infected with HIV-1 subtype B. BMS-663068 was given either once or twice daily, with and without the booster drug ritonavir (brand name: Norvir), an FDA-approved protease inhibitor.
-A control arm was not used in this trial.
-Study participants did not receive additional anti-HIV drugs as part of a background regimen.
-(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are being given to help control a participant’s HIV infection.)
+In an early Phase II study, two different strengths of BMS-663068 were investigated in HIV-infected participants who had HIV-1 subtype B. Some of the participants had never taken HIV medicines before entering the study (treatment-naive), and others had taken HIV medicines previously (treatment-experienced).
+The treatment-experienced participants were required to be off HIV medicines for at least 8 weeks before starting BMS-663068.
+BMS-663068 was given either once or twice daily, with and without the booster drug ritonavir (brand name: Norvir), an FDA-approved protease inhibitor.
+A control arm was not used in this study.
+Study participants did not receive additional HIV medicines as part of a background regimen.
+(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are being given to help control a participant’s HIV infection.)3,5

-In this study, BMS-663068 was shown to have substantial antiviral activity, decreasing viral load from baseline.
+In this study, BMS-663068 was shown to have substantial antiviral activity, decreasing viral load (the amount of HIV in the blood) from baseline.
 Investigators concluded that BMS-663068 may be given either once or twice daily and with or without a ritonavir booster.
-In terms of safety, BMS-663068 was well tolerated.
-The most common side effects were headache and rash.
+In terms of safety, there were no clinically relevant effects on electrocardiogram (ECG), laboratory values, vital signs, or physical exams.
+The most common side effects were mild headache and rash.3,5

-An additional Phase II trial of BMS-663068 in treatment-experienced participants is under way.
+An additional Phase II trial of BMS-663068 in treatment-experienced participants is under way.6

 Where can I get more information about clinical trials studying BMS-663068?